Visitors intending to reach the official site should visit jfkairport.com

 Concourse C

-In Concourse C, there are 17 gates: 31 to 47.
-Passenger access to Concourse C is via an underground tunnel with moving walkways.
+Concourse C has 17 gates: 31 to 47.
+Passenger access to Concourse C is via an underground tunnel that includes moving walkways.